Environment & Sustainability

 Reduced food waste

-We do not serve buffet food in the restaurant, where everything is instead served on a plate, to reduce food waste.
+We do not serve buffet food in the restaurant; instead, everything is served on plates to reduce food waste.

-Breakfast and conference meals served buffet-style are refilled more frequently in smaller quantities to minimize the risk of having to throw away food that has been left out.
+Breakfast and conference meals served on a buffet are replenished more often in smaller quantities to minimize the risk of having to discard food that has been left out.

 Recycling